smastrom/vue-use-active-scroll/README.md

 <br />

-## Vue Router Scroll Hash Navigation
+## Vue Router scrollBehavior hash navigation

 > :warning: If using Nuxt 3, Vue Router is already configured to scroll to and from URL hash on page load or back/forward navigation. **So you don't need to do follow the steps below**.
 Otherwise rules must be defined manually.